TrueStrikes/CopyCode/readme.md

 Using this method, you can easily switch between different "preloads" by changing the `config.json` file.
 Each JSON file represents a unique configuration that you can quickly switch to without modifying the main script.

+**Quick note**
+- Auto action mode automatically click the redeem button and the textbot for you, so you can be "safe" if you have slow reflexes.

 ### Important Notes:

 - Be sure to name your new JSON files meaningfully to reflect the different configurations you're using.